plasne/Multi-Service-Availability/README.md

 * Support for using JWT-based authentication to services with a renewal
 * Encryption between MSA engines
 * Web site for viewing status information and support for common actions such as manual failover
+* Root cause analysis - messaging on what component has probably failed by comparing probe data
 * Service discovery when using Docker

 ## Development Notes: